ARPM01/CoE197Z_assignment_submissions/README.md

 !pip install -r requirements.txt
 ```

 To train, run train.py.
+This also downloads the dataset.

 ```
 !python3 train.py
 ```

 To see results on test dataset, run test.py.
 This uses the weights from train.py.
 If model_weights.pth is not available on working folder, it downloads the pre-trained weights also available in releases.
+This requires the drinks dataset on the folder.

 ```
 !python3 test.py